-The Company adopted ASU 2017-01 - "Business Combinations (Topic 805): Clarifying the Definition of a Business" ("ASU 2017-01") which provides guidance to determine when an acquisition meets the definition of a business or alternatively should be accounted for as an asset acquisition.
+The Company determines when an acquisition meets the definition of a business or alternatively should be accounted for as an asset acquisition in accordance with ASU 2017-01 - "Business Combinations (Topic 805): Clarifying the Definition of a Business" ("ASU 2017-01").
 ASU 2017-01 requires that, when substantially all of the fair value of an acquisition is concentrated in a single identifiable asset or a group of similar identifiable assets, the asset or group of similar identifiable assets does not meet the definition of a business and therefore is required to be accounted for as an asset acquisition.
-Transaction costs are capitalized for asset acquisitions and expensed as incurred for business combinations.
-ASU 2017-01 results in most, if not all, of the Company's acquisitions being accounted for as asset acquisitions because substantially all of the fair value of the gross assets the Company acquires are concentrated in a single asset or group of similar identifiable assets.
+Transaction costs are capitalized for asset acquisitions because substantially all of the fair value of the gross assets the Company acquires are concentrated in a single asset or group of similar identifiable assets.
 For asset acquisitions that are "owner occupied" (meaning that the seller either is the tenant or controls the tenant), the purchase price, including capitalized acquisition costs, will be allocated to land and building based on their relative fair values with no value allocated to intangible assets or liabilities.
 For asset acquisitions where there is a lease in place but not "owner occupied," the Company will also allocate the purchase price to tangible assets and any intangible assets acquired or liabilities assumed based on their relative fair values.